-In addition to any civil or criminal penalty allowed by law, the CPO may impose any of the following when it has been determined that there has been a violation of any provision in the Hawaii Public Procurement Code by a person or actual or prospective offeror:
+The CPO may impose any of the following sanctions when it has been determined that there has been a violation of any provision in the Hawaii Public Procurement Code by a person or actual or prospective offeror:

 - Payment for any sum paid in connection with the violation (including interest).

-- Suspension and debarment action.
+- o Suspension and debarment action.

 - Administrative fine.